ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 -- With this analysis, product Jenga is the most profitable (70.07% of profitability) product for Mexico toys.
 Colorbuds, magic sand and others that drive highest revenue but are not as much profitable like Jenga.
 ```

-6. It is also important to have the overall cost, revenue, profit and profit percentage made by mexico toys
+6.It is also important to have the overall cost, revenue, profit and profit percentage made by mexico toys

 Using temporary table is the method I used to make calculations